nmshd/documentation/_docs_explore/23-privacy.md

 However, as stated in the chapter above, because of the **absolute data privacy** mindset, even this technical information is considered to be PII, because of the theoretical possibility, that somebody could crack the used ciphertexts or hashes.
 To fulfill the absolute data privacy mindset, all the data of the Backbone can be deleted.

 Keep in mind: The threat of metadata analytics should not be underestimated and also cannot be eradicated by us unfortunately.
 Consequently, a Backbone operator might still be able to analyze the technical metadata stored within the Backbone although it is "least knowledge".
-For instance, the number of customers an organization has could be inferred based on the number of identities with a relationship.
+For instance, the number of customers an organization has could be inferred based on the number of identities with a Relationship.

 However, this is far less information than any other current central identity provider knows of the users.